annomroot/r-mail/README.md

     [ Points to Remember ]

-    => E-mails will be vanished with-n hour automatically => DON't use these usernames :
+    => E-mails will be vanished with-in hour automatically => DON't use these usernames :
           * abuse@domain
           * webmaster@domain